neildcruz/my-portfolio/README.md

 This is my professional portfolio.
 It uses AWS and ReactJS.

-#Technologies used
+# Technologies used
+- Brew
-- ReactJS
+- Git and Github
-- AWS
+- SSH